 All of our activities are guaranteed to get you walking and discovering interesting things about the history, wildlife and horticulture around you.

-We've launched a free scavenger hunt game for your mobile phone that takes you on an adventure through one of London’s most popular parks.
+We've launched a free scavenger hunt game for your mobile phone that takes you on an adventure through some of London’s most popular parks.
 Move at your own pace between the park’s most interesting sights uncovering photo challenges, amazing facts and games for all ages to enjoy.

 How to download the app